42madrid/remote-challs/chall10/README.md

 The first player who connects four items of the same color is the winner.
 Horizontally, vertically, or diagonally.

-You should detect, and print, which colour has won or `"Draw."` accordingly (check [examples](#examples)).
+You should detect, and print, which "team" has won or `"Draw."` accordingly (check [examples](#examples)).

 If the input is invalid or it doesn't make sense, print `"Invalid input."` and exit.

-> NOTE: There can only be two colours, else, the input is invalid.
+> NOTE: There can only be two "teams", else, the input is invalid.
 >
 > NOTE2: A valid grid is always 6 * 7, those being named from `A` to `G`.
 ### Examples